PopulateTools/populate.tools/_careers/data.md

 - **independence**: responsibility for your own work, not micromanaging

-## How we work

-Gobierto Contracts is a relatively young RoR project, so you'll be a key contributor to shape the basis of the code and will take ownership of the project.
+## The job

 One of Gobierto Contracts' parts is a global search engine of tenders and contracts extracted from public sources.
-On top of this we are applying machine learning magic to do predictions, entity extraction from PDFs, and many other fun things.
+There are some many insights that can be extracted from this data, but hardly no one is doing it.
+We want to put this data to work to improve public spending on different dimensions (efficiency, control, transparency...).
+Some of the tasks:

+- Data extraction: from structured sources and not structured ones (web pages, PDFs).
+We already have many data ingestion processes running, you'll help improve them if needed.
+- Quality control of data: we have started to build some automated checks to validate the quality of new data.
+You'll help consolidate and improve it
+- Data cleaning: you know the drill :)
+- Data analysis and exploratory visualizations to build, communicate and reason about hipothesis
+- Prediction and clasification: we have already built some initial models to predict the number of offers a tender will receive.
+We want to do many other things in this front.
+Predict prices, discounts, detect possible frauds...
+- Entity extraction: we have tons of PDFs with unstructured content (companies, concepts, contract clauses...).
+Once we have extracted them, many important products can be built.

+And many other challenges that will appear along the way.
+We'll start bit by bit and grow the team which you may end up managing (if that's something you'd want, that is).

+We use Jenkins to automate tasks.
+We are a Ruby On Rails shop, so some Ruby knowledge would be ideal, but we understand you'll be using Python and the usual suspects.

-You'll also be contributing from time to time to Gobierto Transparency, our open source solution for setting transparency and accountability initiatives.
+You'll also be contributing from time to time to Gobierto Transparency, our open source solution for transparency and accountability initiatives.

 We work on [Github](http://github.com/populatetools/) using a git workflow with CI/CD, tests, different automations...
 Our workflow has been polished throughout a few years, so have automated many things (monitoring, error tracking, server setups & updates, deployments, various checks...).
 You can take a look at the [Gobierto repo to see how we actually work](http://github.com/populatetools/gobierto).

-Depending on your skills and interests, you may participate in:

-- Data analysis work: using SQL, R, Python
-- Systems work: servers setup, management, deploys.
-We use Ansible, some Docker

 ## Day to day work